-The sexual history of a party, if offered by the other party, will not be admissible in an investigation or hearing.
-The parties' past sexual interactions with one another also generally will not be admissible in an investigation or hearing unless the Title IX Coordinator determines that such information is highly relevant.
-If a party believes the past sexual interactions of the parties to be relevant to the investigation and/or hearing, they must submit a written request to the Title IX Coordinator explaining the nature of the information and why the information is relevant to the investigation and/or hearing.
-The Title IX Coordinator will review the request and render a decision within two (2) business days.
+If a party believes the past sexual interactions of the parties to be relevant to the investigation and/or hearing, they must submit a written request to the investigating or hearing officer explaining the nature of the information and why the information is relevant to the investigation and/or hearing.
+The investigating or hearing officer will review the request and render a decision within two (2) business days.